Delta SkyMiles® Reserve American Express Card Review

 Cardholders receive complimentary access to more than 50 Delta Sky Club® locations when catching a same-day Delta-Marketed or Delta-Operated flight.
 Once inside the club, you can relax and enjoy complimentary drinks, food and high-speed WiFi.

-If you want to share the experience with a travel companion flying Delta, you can use two one-time travel guest passes annually.
-Or, you can bring up to two guests at a discounted rate.
+If you want to share the experience with a travel companion flying Delta you can bring up to two guests for an exclusive rate of $39 per person per visit.

 CENTURION® LOUNGE ACCESS

-You’ll also receive complimentary access to Centurion® lounges when flying Delta.
+You’ll also receive complimentary access to the Centurion Lounge or Escape lounges when flying Delta.
 These lounges offer complimentary signature cocktails, food prepared by local chefs and high-speed WiFi.
 Some locations even offer spa services, conference rooms and luggage lockers.
 You can bring up to two guests at a price of $50 per person.

 GLOBAL ENTRY/TSA PRECHECK® REIMBURSEMENT